-This post will focus on an eighteen century building which is again situated at the heart of the Northern Quarter and just around the corner from my last post on Kelvin Street.
+This post will focus on an eighteenth century building which is again situated in the heart of the Northern Quarter and just around the corner from my previous post on Kelvin Street.

 Number 2 Union Street has had long and varied life, for about 130 years it was known as the Bulls Head Inn (later Hotel) and its later uses reflected the changing nature of the Northern Quarter and the city as whole.
 This building is also currently earmarked to be part of a major development plan in the Northern Quarter.

 Number 2 Union Street has a confusing history.
 Union Street itself is a side street which connects Turner Street and Church Street, it is located towards the Shudehill end of the Northern Quarter.The street would have been laid out in the mid-eighteenth century, it appears on Tinker’s map of Manchester dating from 1772.

 The building is suitably grand and impressive, even today in its run down state.
 Historians and architects studying the Northern Quarter have been puzzled by this imposing building, which is tucked down a relatively insignificant side street.
 It is clearly Georgian in design but much larger than surviving buildings of a similar age.
 Some have speculated this was originally designed to be a domestic dwelling, which later became a pub and its easy to imagine the architecture of this building in the more affluent areas of Georgian Manchester, such as King Street or St. John Street.